SekouD/lyricsmaster/docs/usage.rst

     from lyricsmaster import LyricWiki, TorController

-    # Select a provider from the supported Lyrics Provider (LyricWiki, AzLyrics, Genius etc..)
+    # Select a provider from the supported Lyrics Providers (LyricWiki, AzLyrics, Genius etc..)
     provider = LyricWiki()

     # Fetch all lyrics from 2Pac